Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-01-13-11-hz-binaural-beats-frequency-benefits.md

 tweet-title: 11 Hz Binaural Beats Frequency Benefits
 tweet-description: 11 Hz binaural beats can help you stay focused on a task without getting distracted or stressed.
 They can also enhance your cognitive performance, memory and creativity by stimulating a different way of thinking.
 date: 2023-01-13
-keywords: frequency benefits, binaural beats, 11 hz, solfeggio frequency, pure tones, alpha waves, Brain Beats, Frequencies, White noise, Brain wave entrainment, sound therapy, binaural beats youtube, 11 Hz binaural beats benefits
+keywords: frequency benefits, binaural beats, 11 hz, solfeggio frequency, pure tones, alpha waves, Brain Beats, Frequencies, White noise, brainwave entrainment, sound therapy, binaural beats youtube, 11 Hz binaural beats benefits
 ---

 Binaural beats are a type of sound therapy that involves listening to two tones with slightly different frequencies at the same time.
-The brain interprets the difference between the two tones as a third tone, called a binaural beat, and synchronizes its brain waves to match the frequency of the beat.
+The brain interprets the difference between the two tones as a third tone, called a binaural beat, and synchronizes its brainwaves to match the frequency of the beat.
 This can influence the brain's state of consciousness and mood.

-One of the frequencies that can be used for binaural beats is 11 Hz, which falls in the alpha range of brain waves.
+One of the frequencies that can be used for binaural beats is 11 Hz, which falls in the alpha range of brainwaves.
 Alpha waves are associated with a state of relaxed focus, where the mind is alert but not overstimulated.
 In this article, we will explore some of the benefits of listening to 11 Hz binaural beats and how they can help you achieve a "relaxed yet alert" state.

 ## What are the benefits of 11 Hz binaural beats?